EnPassant18/PowerChess-2.0-Shako-/README.md

 Brad: Strengths are in Java, object oriented programming, general software design and algorithms.
 My biggest weakness is in front-end development.

+Dain: My strengths are data structures, algorithms, and game design.
+My weaknesses would be the front-end development and making my code very abstract.

 **Project Idea(s):**